North Little Rock, Arkansas: Government

-The City of North Little Rock elected officials are a mayor, city council of city council members (eight total, with two from each of the four wards), city clerk/treasurer, city attorney, and two judges.
+The City of North Little Rock elected officials are a mayor, city council of eight members (with two from each of the four wards), city clerk/treasurer, city attorney, and two judges.
 This is supplemented by a number of boards and commissions composed of city officials and residents.

-Intergovernmental Relations
+Intergovernmental relations

 North Little Rock is home to the headquarters of the Arkansas Municipal League (AML), the state's only municipal representation organization.
 AML prides itself on providing leadership to each city or town before the state and federal governments.
 It is also a place for discussion and sharing of mutual concerns.

 Education

 Public primary and secondary schools

 Most students attend public schools in the North Little Rock School District which includes: